dhamaniasad/cytev2/Cyte/README.md

 Will update this soon.

 ## Issues
+- Bookmarking, episode closing and some other model state changes not causing the feed to update
+- Instances of halting in ContentView due to episodes without start/end (maybe red herring)
+- Scrolling videos fast in timeline can cause timeline to reset to reference date
 - file change tracking hangs the UI
 - Need to move some memory functions off the main thread
 - Timeline not showing selected video on open (off by 1 on interval matching?
 Floating point error?)
 - nil thumbnails cause rendering issues
-- Scrolling videos fast in timeline can cause timeline to reset to reference date

 ## Feature requests